ACV facts & figures

 What Are the Benefits of Car Buy-Back Offers?

 A vehicle buy-back program can be a profitable venture.
 It benefits both the dealer and consumer in a transaction.
 Check out the advantages of a car buy-back program.

 Used car buy-back offers that exchange a previous model for a new model year can accelerate sales of new cars.
 Owners that weren’t necessarily in the market for a new vehicle may decide to take advantage of a buy-back offer.
 It will get them in a new version of their vehicle for the same monthly payment or less.

 Dealers will source inventory from their service customers and make an offer on their current vehicles.
-There are a lot of software programs dealerships can integrate into their strategy to show who is a "hot lead" in the service department.
+There are a lot of software programs dealerships can integrate into their strategy to show who is a "hot lead", which can help increase service department sales.
 The software looks at the value of the car based on mileage and service history.
 And it identifies vehicles that fit into your desired inventory mix.

 A vehicle buy-back program that offers a satisfaction guarantee on new cars can also support sales.
 Buying a new car is one of the biggest purchases most people will make.
 It’s a decision they don’t take lightly and may second guess.
 When it comes time to sign an agreement that locks them into a loan, some people get cold feet.
 A buy-back guarantee can give buyers the assurance they need to pull the trigger and make a purchase.
 Buyers feel less anxious about the purchase because they can make a return if they change their minds.
 Ultimately, very few people will exercise the return option.
 But it will make virtually every buyer more inclined to purchase a new vehicle.

 The trick with both buy-back car deals is to make things as simple and comfortable as possible for the buyer.